Luis-Lopez-Leon/Luis-Lopez-Leon/README.md

 # 💫 About Me:
-I am an Associate Application Developer - Java & Web Technologies at IBM Consulting in the Custom & Exponential Tech practice.
+I am an Associate Java Application Developer - Java & Web Technologies at IBM Consulting in the Custom & Exponential Tech practice.
 I have a big curiosity of how software works and enjoy learning new technologies.<br><br>🔭

 ## 🌐 Socials: